-Based on the criteria specified in GASB Statement No. 14, The Financial Reporting Entity, the district has no component units.
-The district's Comprehensive Annual Financial Report includes all funds that are controlled by or dependent on the district's board of directors.
+Based on the criteria specified in GASB Statement No. 80, Blending Requirements for Certain Component Units, an amendment of GASB Statement No. 14, the district has no component units.
+The district's GAAP statements includes all funds that are controlled by or dependent on the district's board of directors.
 Control by or dependence on the district was determined on the basis of budget adoption, taxing authority, outstanding debt secured by the general credit of the district, obligation of the district to finance any deficits that may occur, or receipt of significant subsidies from the district.